Federal Loan Forgiveness Programs

 Teacher Loan Forgiveness

-This loan forgiveness program is provided to full-time teachers who have taught for 5 consecutive years in a school serving students from low-income families.
-For more information please review the Department of Education’s Federal Student Aid Teacher Loan Forgiveness overview.
+This loan forgiveness program is provided to full-time teachers who have taught for five complete and consecutive academic years in a school serving students from low-income families.
+For more information, please review the Department of Education's Teacher Loan Forgiveness overview.
 (Does not include PLUS loans.)

 For more information